 2.2) You are making a circular turn in your car when you hit a big patch of ice causing the frictional force between the tires and the road to go to zero.
-While the car is on the ice, it c) follows the original circular path d) follows a curved path that is non-circular a) the force provided by static friction must increase so that you don't slide off.
+While the car is on the ice, it The centripedal Force a) moves in a straight line b) continues on a circular path but with a larger radius c) follows the original circular path d) follows a curved path that is non-circular is Friction No central Force, no circle straight line a) the force provided by static friction must increase so that you don't slide off.